maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 One dialect that did support arrays *and* slicing was SCELBAL, which indicated a slice with a leading colon.
 Thus `A$(1)` refers to the entire string in slot one in a string array, while `A$(1:5:5)` is the fifth character in that string.
 To slice a string that was not in an array, the slot was simply left off: `A$(:1:5)` returns the first five characters in A$.

+Data General BASIC used an alternate syntax for this, `DIM A*7` means a string with seven characters maximum, which allows `DIM A$(25)*7` for an array of 25 7-character strings.
+DG BASIC also used the colon within the slice, like `A$(2:5)`

 Another dialect that supported arrays and slicing was ANSI Full BASIC, which used a separate colon-separated parameter. `A$(1)(1:1)` is the first character in the first slot of the A$ array.

 #### Availability: